Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Implementing internet connectivity for AVS with Azure NVAs/readme.md

 !
 ```

-After updating the commands with the addresses and ASN's that fit your environment, lon into FRR's CLI y running
+After updating the commands with the addresses and ASN's that fit your environment, log into FRR's CLI by running

 ```Bash
 sudo vtysh